-Lund-based Respiratorius has developed the drug candidate VAL001 for the treatment of diffuse large B-cell lymphoma (DLBCL) – one of the most common forms of non-Hodgkin lymphoma.
-VAL001 has been designed as a pretreatment for R-CHOP, today’s standard treatment of DLBCL.
+Lund-based Respirator has developed the drug candidate VAL001 for the treatment of diffuse large B-cell lymphoma (DLBCL) – one of the most common forms of non-Hodgkin lymphoma.
+VAL001 has been designed to be used as a pre-treatment for R-CHOP, the current standard treatment for DLBCL.
 R-CHOP is a combination of chemotherapy and immunotherapy.
-The goal of VAL001, which contains the active ingredient valproate, is to increase the effect of this chemotherapy through VAL001’s unique mechanism of action.
+The aim of VAL001, which contains the active ingredient valproate, is to increase the effectiveness of this chemotherapy through VAL001’s unique mechanism of action.

-Looking for partners to take the project further
+Looking for partners to take the project forward

-The project is backed by strong efficacy data, where VAL001 has demonstrated the ability to reduce the risk of mortality – that is, the risk of dying from DLBCL.
-This has led the European Medicines Agency (EMA) to recommend that VAL001 go directly from phase I/IIa to phase III, where only one pivotal study needs to be conducted before it can be approved for marketing.
+The company has strong efficacy data behind it, where VAL001 has been able to demonstrate a significant ability to reduce mortality risk – that is, the risk of dying in DLBCL.
+This has led to the European Medicines Agency EMA recommended that VAL001 go directly from phase I/IIa to phase III, where only a pivotal study needs to be conducted before it can be approved for marketing.

-This is where we find Respiratorius.
-The company is in the middle of the process of finding the right partner to take the project further in development.
-While that is underway, work continues to build as attractive a development package as possible.
-One important milestone was reached last winter when promising results were announced in the pharmacokinetic study with the new formulation of VAL001.
+This is where we are now.
+Respiratorius is in the middle of a process to find the right partner who can take the project further in development.
+While that process is underway, work continues to build as attractive a development package as possible.
+An important milestone in that work was reached last winter when promising results were announced in the pharmacokinetic study with the new formulation of VAL001.

 Good results with the new formulation

-The new formulation is distinguished by its tailored release profile, which combines immediate-release and delayed-release sodium valproate.
-With twice daily dosing, VAL001 showed the same total plasma concentration of valproate as achieved with the reference formulation dosed three times daily.
-VAL001 resulted in lower peak values of the maximum concentration of valproate and a more even plasma concentration over time compared to the reference formulation.
+The new formulation is distinguished by its tailored release profile, which combines immediate and sustained release of sodium valproate.
+With twice-daily dosing, VAL001 showed the same total plasma concentration of valproate as achieved with the reference formulation dosed three times daily.
+VAL001 provided lower peak valproate concentrations and a more consistent plasma concentration over time compared to the reference formulation.

 In addition to the positive PK profile, analysis of a biomarker for histone acetylation also showed promising results.
 Biomarker expression was higher at all measured time points and at most 40 percentage points higher at 48 hours after dosing with VAL001 compared to the reference formulation.